On paper, Rwanda is as perfect as a country could be.

 However, while small size doesn’t always mean efficiency – as anyone who’s ever used the British rail system or driven across Delhi can say – it is true here.

 Let’s start with getting to Rwanda: thanks to the national airline, Rwandair, Kigali is becoming a regional flight capital.
 If you’re flying from one side of the continent to another then you may well find yourself transiting here.
-If not, various airlines fly here directly from Europe, Turkey, and the Middle East – where you can connect to the entire world.
+If not, various airlines fly here directly from Europe, Turkey, and the Middle East – where you can connect to the entire world and visit Rwanda.

-You can also cross the land borders with neighbouring Uganda, Tanzania, Burundi, or DRC.
+You can also cross the land borders with neighbouring Uganda, Tanzania, Burundi, or DRC before you visit Rwanda.
 There are multiple overland options for each of these, though check the security situation before travelling to the latter two.

 Kigali is right in the middle of the country, which makes it an excellent hub for a national transportation system that has been designed accordingly.
 Nowhere in Rwanda is more than a 6-hour drive from the capital – the one domestic flight it is hardly worth using.

 Railways never really made it this far into the continent, but the roads are excellent and there are frequent, affordable bus connections between towns.
-If you happen to get bored of them, though, you can always hop on a speedboat to traverse the coast of Lake Kivu.
+If you happen to get bored of them when you visit Rwanda, though, you can always hop on a speedboat to traverse the coast of Lake Kivu.
 Or use it as an excuse to take out a 4×4 and go on safari?

 Feel like something more “local?”
 Then jump in a Twegerane minibus, the name of which literally means “let’s get closer” in Kinyarwanda.
 Just imagine Africanized versions of the marshrutkas found across the former USSR.